This example shows you how to generate and build a standalone ROS node from a Simulink model.

 In the Hardware Implementation pane of Configuration Parameters dialog, select an Build action under Hardware board settings > Target hardware resources > Groups > Build Options.
 The selected build action affects the behavior of Simulink when building the model.
 None (the default setting) only generates the code for the ROS node, without building it on an external ROS device.
 Build and load generates the code, transfers it to an external device and builds a ROS node executable.
 If you select Build and run, the resulting node executable is started automatically at the end of the build.

 Set the Build action to Build and run.

 Configure the connection to your external ROS device.
-Under the Robot tab, click Connect to Robot to open the Connect to a ROS device dialog.
+Under the ROS tab, from the Deploy to drop-down, click Manage Remote Device.
+This opens the Connect to a ROS device dialog.
 In this dialog, you can enter all the information that Simulink needs to deploy the ROS node.
 This includes the IP address or host name of your ROS device, your login credentials, and the Catkin workspace.
 Change Catkin workspace to